zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 #### Complexity for small teams

 It seems obvious that micro frontends make things complex.
-There are more codebases, more pipelines, more services and more content.
+There are more codebases, more pipelines, more services, and more content.
 If you are working in a small team, it's a waste.
 Keep in mind to choose micro frontends architecture for a big organization.

 ### Conclusion